-- code (string) Python code to evaluate - globals (PyProxy) An optional Python dictionary to use as the globals.
-Defaults to pyodide.globals.
-Uses the Python API pyodide.eval_code to evaluate the code.

-Returns Py2JsResult - The result of the Python code translated to JavaScript.
+• code (string()) - Python code to evaluate

+- options.globals (PyProxy()) An optional Python dictionary to use as the globals.
+Defaults to pyodide.globals. - Returns any The result of the Python code translated to JavaScript.
 See the documentation for pyodide.eval_code for more info.

-'''

-asyncpyodide.runPythonAsync(code, globals)

-'''
+pyodide.runPythonAsync(code, options)